Morshok/Klingon-repo/Organization/Reflections/Individual Reflections/Anthon/Week 2.md

 along with all the terms that follow with it.
-In the future, I would also have to make sure that the scrum board is always up to date, and to achieve this, I would have to make sure that all user stories that I am responsible are moved to the right column after each step of the development process.
+In the future, I would also have to make sure that the scrum board is always up to date, and to achieve this, I would have to make sure that all user stories that I am responsible for are moved to the right column after each step of the development process.

 # Question: What is my contribution towards the team’s deliveries?
 ## Answer: